OfficiallySp/SnapDesktop/README.md

 # SnapDesktop
-Electron version of snapchat's new desktop app
+Electron version of snapchat's new web app